 Find Acrobat Avenue

-- Tell the children that in order to find Acrobat Avenue they will have to ask an app on their pretend phones (see graphic below).
+- Tell the children that in order to find Acrobat Avenue, they will have to ask an app on their pretend phones.

 - Make comments such as, “If you have your A ticket, I’ll admit you to the acrobat show on Acrobat Avenue.”

-- Emphasize that the words avenue and admit start with the letter A while emphasizing the short /a/ sound.
+- Point out that the words avenue, app, and admit start with the letter A while emphasizing the short A sound.

 - Let the children admire the acrobats as they watch the YouTube clip again (optional).

 - Have the children write the letter A on a sheet of paper, then let them take turns pretending their letter A is an acrobat.